Coinbase and SEC Escalate Legal Battle Over Crypto Regulations: Report

 Future of Crypto Regulation

 Interestingly, the SEC recently requested an additional four months to produce documents in the legal matter involving Coinbase.
-In a motion filed with the US District Court for the Southern District of New York, the regulator said that it required more time to review an extensive collection of 133,582 documents.
+In a motion filed with the US District Court for the Southern District of New York, the regulator said it required more time to review an extensive collection of 133,582 documents.

-The regulator was reportedly scheduled to produce documents by October 18.
+The SEC was reportedly scheduled to produce documents by October 18.
 However, it was argued that reviewing the extensive collection of documents required more time.
 This request, filed on September 18, aims to extend the deadline for fact discovery to February next year.

 Coinbase and the US Securities and Exchange Commission renewed their legal tussle over the agency’s refusal to create specific rules for the crypto space.
 This legal confrontation in a Philadelphia appeals court highlighted the rift between the rapidly evolving crypto industry and US regulators.